joeyates/svizzerina/README.md

 # Usage

-Add this HTML to your page:
+Include `dist/index.css` in your build, then add this HTML to your page:

 ```html
 <nav class="svizzerina">